inammar/Reqres-API-Testing-with-Postman/README.md

 3. Test Strategy

-Postman will be used to test the following API endpoints:
+Postman is used to test the following API endpoints:

 1. GET /api/users - Retrieve a list of users.
 2. GET /api/users/{id} - Retrieve a single user by indicated ID.